 “Normal” differs from country to country.

-Can I use my PTO whenever I want?
+#7 Can I use my PTO or vacation days whenever I want?

-A general theme of these questions and answers is: depends on where you live and what company you work for.
-Keep in mind that PTO rules are not universal and always double-check the PTO policy in your specific place of work.
+The general answer to these questions is the following — it depends on where you live and what company you work for.
+Keep in mind that time off rules are not universal — so, always double-check your company’s policy.